Employing a foreign national

 Family members of the employee

-The family members of your employee can travel with them to the Netherlands.
 Is the employee coming for seasonal labour, traineeship or to gain work experience?
-In that case the employee cannot bring their family along.
+In that case the employee cannot bring their family.

 Employing foreign students

 Do you want to employ a foreign student with a residence permit for the purpose of study?
-A foreign student is only allowed to work in paid employment if you have a work permit (in Dutch: tewerkstellingsvergunning or TWV) for the student.
-The student is allowed to work 16 hours at most per week or fulltime in June, July and August.
+A foreign student is only allowed to work if you have a work permit (in Dutch: tewerkstellingsvergunning or TWV) for the student.
+Apply to the UWV for a TWV.
+The student is allowed to work maximally 16 hours per week, or fulltime in June, July and August.

-The Dutch Labour Inspectorate (AI) checks whether you have a TWV.
-And whether the student does not work more than allowed.
-Does the student work more than is allowed or without a TWV?
-In that case the Dutch Labour Inspectorate will report this to the IND and you get a fine.
+The Dutch Labour Inspectorate (in Dutch: de Nederlandse Arbeidsinspectie or NLA) checks whether you have a TWV.
+And whether the student does not work more than is allowed.
+Does the student work more or without a TWV?
+In that case the Dutch Labour Inspectorate will report this to the IND and you will get a fine.

 Working during an application for extension of a temporary asylum permit or an application for a permanent asylum permit